Associate Professor of Practice, Strategy

 CredentialsLL.M (Osgoode Hall) 2004; LL.B (UBC) 1989; BA (Honors) (SFU) 1986

-Shafik Bhalloo is an Associate Professor of Practice and Academic Director, Undergraduate Business Programs.
+Shafik Bhalloo is an Associate Professor of Practice in the Undergraduate and Graduate Business Programs.

 Shafik teaches commercial law, business ethics and employment law courses.
 He has a keen interest in student engagement in his courses and tries to bring his real world legal experiences in class to assist students in understanding the subjects he teaches.

 Shafik is a two-time recipient of the TD Canada Trust Distinguished Teaching Award, the highest teaching honour at SFU’s Beedie School of Business.
 In 2013 and 2018, Shafik was chosen by the Teaching Awards Committee for this honour.
 The terms of the Award allow a previous winner to be eligible after a 4 year break.

 Shafik is also a member of the Law Society of British Columbia and a former partner of Kornfeld LLP (2000 to 2016) and, since May 2016, Associate Counsel with the same firm.
 Shafik's practice is focused in the areas of corporate commercial litigation, general civil litigation, labour and employment law and Human Right Law.